DCS-OpenSource/dcs-opensource-modding-guide/docs/EDM-Export/Mesh.md

 # Exporting A Mesh to DCS

 ## Preparing the Material
 To export your first mesh into the .edm format, start with a blank blender cube, as seen below.

+The "Front" of your model faces positive X, so be sure to face the nose of your vehicle or aircraft towards positive X.

 ![Blank Blender Cube](images/image.png)

+!!!
+Note
+    Make sure your mesh has its Rotation and scale applied, this can be done by selecting your mesh, pressing `CTRL + A` and selecting `Rotation and Scale`

 Switch to the shading tab, if the cube does not have a material by default, create one.